frontrowhealth/dev-docs/docs/devdocs.md

         1. Login to Shopify

-        2. Go to Settings > Users > Security > collab code
+        2. Go to Settings > Users > Security > collaborator code

         3. Copy and share that code with Frontrow